aws/amazon-ecs-cli/README.md

 * `task_execution_role` should be the ARN of an IAM role. **NOTE**: This field is required to enable ECS Tasks to be configured with Cloudwatch Logs, or to pull images from ECR for your tasks.

 * `task_size` Contains two fields, CPU and Memory.
 These fields are required for launching tasks with Fargate launch type.
 See [the documentation on ECS Task Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) for more information.

+* `pid` allows you to control the process namespace in which your containers run.
+Valid values are `task` or `host`.
+See the [ECS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_definition_pidmode) for more information.

+* `ipc` allows you to control the IPC resource namespace in which your containers run.
+Valid values are `task`, `host`, or `none`.
+See the [ECS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_definition_ipcmode) for more information.

 **Run Params**
 Fields listed under `run_params` are for values needed as options to API calls not related to a Task Definition, such as `compose up` (RunTask) and `compose service up` (CreateService).